giove91/arithmat/README.md

   Check if the matroid is surjective, i.e. the multiplicity of the groundset is equal to 1.

 * `is_gcd()`
-  Check if the matroid satisfies the gcd property.
+  Check if the matroid satisfies the gcd property, defined in [DM13, Section 3].

 * `is_strong_gcd()`
-  Check if the matroid satisfies the strong gcd property, as defined in [PP19].
+  Check if the matroid satisfies the strong gcd property, defined in [PP19, Section 3].

 * `is_isomorphic(other, morphism)`
   Check if the two arithmetic matroids are isomorphic.
   This method overwrites `Matroid.is_isomorphic`.

 * `is_isomorphism(other, morphism)`
-  Check if the given morphism of groundsets is an isomoprhism of arithmetic matroids.
+  Check if the given morphism of groundsets is an isomorphism of arithmetic matroids.
   It works also when comparing instances of different subclasses of `ArithmeticMatroid`.
   This method overwrites `Matroid.is_isomorphism`.